raymon-roos/project-euler/03-largest-prime-factor/exercise.md

 I absolutely love how Rust's language features let me express this so succinctly.
 Ranges and method chains turn the whole thing into basically two lines of code.

+### Take 3

+A classmate of mine had a way better approach, shrinking the search space with every step.
+I tried but couldn't find a way to express it with an iterator chain.
+Seems like that isn't possible at all, for good reason, probably.